OpenRefine/openrefine.org/blog/2024-06-01-barcamp-registration.md

 * 16:00 CEST (14:00 UTC): Break
 * 16:30 CEST (14:30 UTC): Allocation of [volunteering shifts](https://github.com/OpenRefine/BarCamp2024/issues/11) (session facilitation, note-taking, Zoom caretaking)

 The sessions themselves will then take place on Tuesday and Wednesday, following the schedule established on Monday.
-The schedule will be published on BarCamp's website.
+The schedule will be published on the BarCamp's website.

 We are looking forward to kicking off this gathering with you!